CrunchyData/pgbouncer_fdw/README.md

 application_name      |
 ```

-For renamed columns, the newly named column will always be returned and the old column name will not be available no matter the version of pgBouncer you are running.
+For renamed columns, the newly named column will always be returned and the old column name will not be available no matter the version of PgBouncer you are running.
 For example, in the `pgbouncer_pools` view for the `SHOW POOLS` command, the old `cl_cancel_req` in v1.17 was renamed to `cl_waiting_cancel_req` in 1.18.
-This means that for pgBouncer 1.17, you can get the value of `cl_cancel_req` by looking at the value of `cl_waiting_cancel_req`.
+This means that for PgBouncer 1.17, you can get the value of `cl_cancel_req` by looking at the value of `cl_waiting_cancel_req`.